-Development research makes an important contribution to Denmark being in a position to supply top-quality development assistance and to the developing countries being able to reduce poverty and create development.
+Development research is an important tool for Denmark in order to deliver first class development assistance and for developing countries to fight poverty and create development.

 Danida Research Portal